recluzegeek/AirLineReservationSystem/README.md

 ### d.
 Random Flight Schedule
 This segment of the program shows the scheduled flights for this instance.
 The schedule may change as the program runs again.
 ## ![image](https://user-images.githubusercontent.com/72850566/167483853-cb853ae5-09b6-46e2-a005-cd77ec60fa53.png)
+### e.
+Cancel Flight
+Users can cancel a registered flight by specifying the number of tickets to cancel.
+These tickets will then be returned to the main flight scheduler.